fb-pixelSkip to main content

 Knowing the intention behind your photoshoot helps align all creative elements, ensuring that the final images are both marketable and versatile.

 For example, high-fashion modeling may demand edgier, more intense poses to captivate designers and enthusiasts.
-On the other hand, commercial modeling leans toward friendly, relatable expressions to convince the market into purchasing a product.
+On the other hand, commercial modeling leans toward friendly, relatable looks to convince the market into purchasing a product.

 Regardless of the modeling type, every headshot should capture the model's range and ability to adapt to various roles.